SirLemmings/Semaphore/README.md

 Connected nodes will send test mesages each second and will save blocks to a file with the alias as its name.

 To initialize a node the "activate" command should be used if the node is starting the blockchain from scratch or has no peers.
-To activate a node that is connected to at least one peer, the "sync" command should be used.
+To activate a node that is connected to at least one peer, the "init" command should be used.

+Anything written to the terminal will be broadcasted unless it is a command.

+Full list of commands is:

+"connect": establish a symetric connection with a peer "see_peers": show all peer aliases
+"see_peers_active": show all activated peer aliases "see_peers_sockets": show all peer sockets
+"chat": send a message to the console of a peer "remove": disconnect from a peer
+"exit": elegantly close the node
+"time_sync": update and display network time
+"init": initialize/activate a node with peers "activate": bootstrap network without peers

 Beware of bugs.